2024 Monaco Grand Prix: Practice

 Three free practice sessions were held for the event.
 The first free practice session was held on 24 May 2024, at 13:30 local time (UTC+2), and was topped by Lewis Hamilton of Mercedes ahead of Oscar Piastri of McLaren and Hamilton's teammate George Russell.
 A brief red flag was observed when debris was scattered across turn 1 after the Sauber of Zhou Guanyu made contact with the wall.
 The second free practice session was held on the same day, at 17:00 local time, and was topped by Charles Leclerc of Ferrari ahead of Hamilton and Fernando Alonso of Aston Martin.
 The third free practice session was held on 25 May 2024, at 12:30 local time, and was topped by Leclerc ahead of Max Verstappen of Red Bull Racing and Hamilton.
 A red flag was observed after the Sauber of Valtteri Bottas struck the wall at the swimming pool section, causing suspension damage.

 Qualifying

 Qualifying was held on 25 May 2024, at 16:00 local time (UTC+2).

+Qualifying report

+The track conditions throughout the qualifying segments were warm and sunny.
+Fernando Alonso, Logan Sargeant, Sergio Pérez, Valterri Bottas, and Zhou Guanyu were eliminated in Q1.
+Esteban Ocon, Nico Hülkenberg, Daniel Ricciardo, Lance Stroll, and Kevin Magnussen were eliminated in Q2.

+Charles Leclerc took pole position for his home race, his third career pole in Monaco.
+Oscar Piastri qualified in second, 0.154 seconds behind Leclerc.
+Carlos Sainz Jr. qualified in third, with Lando Norris and George Russell in fourth and fifth, respectively.
+Max Verstappen brushed the wall at exit of Sainte Dévote in Q3 and qualified in sixth.
+Lewis Hamilton, Yuki Tsunoda, Alexander Albon, and Pierre Gasly completed the top ten qualifiers for the race.
+After an investigation, both Haas drivers Hülkenberg and Magnussen were disqualified from qualifying for breaching the technical regulations.